aissah/cwp_coding_resources/README.md

 ## cwp_coding_resources

 This directory contains codes relevant to the project itself.
-It may include separate files/directories for helper functions and the main code.
+It may include separate files or directories for helper functions and the main code.
 This can be renamed to the name of the project.
+Currently, it contains a `__init__.py` file which makes the directory a package.
+This is useful when we want to import functions from the package in other files.
+It also contains a `project_codes.py` file which is the entry point of the project.
+This is where the main code is run from and can also be renamed to the name of the project.
+Finally, it contains a `utils.py` file which contains helper functions that are used in the main code. `utils.py` contains functions that **illustrate how to document functions**.

 ## docs